Commemorative Days

 In more recent times families and young people have been encouraged to take part in dawn services, and services in Australian capital cities have seen some of the largest turnouts ever.
 Reflecting this change, the ceremonies have become more elaborate, incorporating hymns, readings, pipers and rifle volleys.
 Others, though, have retained the simple format of the dawn stand-to, familiar to so many soldiers.

-“We as old and new Australians … I ask that we all stand together in peace,” Mr Wilkie said.
+Mr Wilkie, perhaps summed up best what most of us really want.
+“We as old and new Australians, and newcomers to our country, we ask we all stand for peace,” Mr Wilkie said.

 Story by Monique Preston, Shepparton News